launchdarkly/js-core/README.md

 `packages/sdk` SDK packages intended for use by application developers.

+`packages/store` Persistent store packages for use with SDKs in this repository.

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/home/getting-started) using LaunchDarkly today!